Piracy in the Sulu and Celebes Seas: Piracy statistics

 Piracy statistics on the incidents in the region mostly rely on reports issued by the Piracy Reporting Centre of the International Maritime Bureau (IMB), or the Information Sharing Centre of ReCAAP.
 Data from the International Maritime Organization cannot be used, as they only report from two locations, the Straits of Malacca and the South China Sea.

 Overall, the numbers differ depending on each institutions' reporting processes, sources they derive their information from, classification mechanisms, location of attacks, types of ships attacked, their status, political considerations.
 The IMB, for example, relies on data from shipowners, whereas the ReCAAP's ISC derives their data from official staff, naval and coast guard officers.
-Furthermore, Under- and Overreporting are also further bias factors, as shipowners or local seafarers refuse to report incidents due to different reasons.
+Furthermore, underreporting and overreporting are also further bias factors, as shipowners or local seafarers refuse to report incidents due to different reasons.
 Shipmasters, for example, often fear potential disruptions in their time schedules or a rise in insurances.
 Attacks on local craft on fishing boats and small tugs are often not noted due to the lack of infrastructure or a lack of trust to the authorities.
 Some incidents contrarily are reported, but without specific details on the location (threat at harbor or at sea.
 Thus, piracy statistics demand a detailed look into the circumstances of the acquisition of data and contexts surrounding the information.